Cottony Cushion Scale Identification Guide

 Physical Characteristics

-Cottony cushion scale (Icerya purchasi) is one of the easiest scale insects to spot on landscape plants.
-Adult females have an oval, orange to reddish-brown body about 5 mm (roughly 1/5 inch) long.
+Cottony cushion scale (Icerya purchasi) is one of the easiest scale insects to spot on plants.
+Adult females have an oval body that is orange to reddish-brown and about 5 mm long (roughly 1/5 inch).
 They have black legs and antennae that are easy to see.

-The most notable feature is the large, white, grooved egg sac that sticks out from the back of the body.
-This fluted, cottony structure can grow to 10 mm or more.
-With the egg sac included, the total length reaches about 15 mm (roughly 5/8 inch).
+The most visible feature is a large, white, ridged egg sac that sticks out from the back of the body.
+This cottony pouch can grow to 10 mm or more.
+With the egg sac, the whole insect can be about 15 mm long (roughly 5/8 inch).

-Bright red eggs show inside the egg sac when it is opened.
-Newly hatched crawlers are tiny, red, and very active.
-They have dark legs and antennae.
-As they grow, nymphs form a thin waxy coating and take on adult coloring.
+Bright red eggs fill the egg sac.
+Newly hatched crawlers are tiny, red, and very active with dark legs and antennae.
+As they grow, nymphs form a thin waxy coating and take on the orange-brown color of adults.
 Males are rarely seen.
 They are tiny winged insects that live only long enough to mate.

 Common Species